TakingItCasual/easymc/README.rst

 For a guide on setting up your AWS account and creating a server, see `Getting Started`_.

-For a guide on managing and distributing IAM user credentials, see `Managing Users`_.
+For a guide on managing and distributing IAM user access keys, see `Managing Users`_.

 For a comprehensive list and explanation of the available commands, see Commands_.